johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 ![screenshot of a pages depth report](screenshot-pages-depth.webp)

 A primary reason for my pages crawl depth this was the pagination and tags pages I mentioned earlier.
-We originally displayed a single blog post per page, and so the pagination pages were many.
+We originally displayed a single full length (not truncated) blog post per page, and so the pagination pages were many.
 Likewise, we had a lot of tags, and so the tags pages were many.
 This meant that the pages crawl depth was high.
 You want to keep the pages crawl depth as low as possible.
 Less is more.

 We increased the number of blog posts displayed per page from **1** to **20** which dramatically reduced the amount of work the crawlers had to do.
 So instead of having few hundred pagination pages we reduced it to 16.
 Much better.